 ‘I felt surrounded by people ready for war.
 This, I thought, was about to be the longest two days of my life.’

-The conference hall was a two-story auditorium, with several African flags plastered across the top bannister.
-Along with Ghanaians, I was told by one conference organiser that there were participants from more than a dozen other countries, mostly from the African continent.
+The conference hall was a two-storey auditorium, with several African flags plastered across the top bannister.
+I was told by one conference organiser that, along with Ghanaians, there were participants from more than a dozen other countries, mostly from Africa.
 Soon we were introduced to one of the key players of this movement, Reverend Catherine Onwioduokit.

-Moses Foh-Amoaning, leader of the local National Coalition for Proper Human Sexual Rights and Family Values that hosted the event, boasted of support from what he called the “Holy Trinity” of Christian, Muslim and Traditionalist leaders in Ghana to fight comprehensive sexuality education.
+Moses Foh-Amoaning, leader of the local National Coalition for Proper Human Sexual Rights and Family Values, which was hosting the event, boasted of support from what he called the “Holy Trinity” of Christian, Muslim and traditional leaders in Ghana to fight comprehensive sexuality education.
 He also pledged to support similar campaigns from Togo to Uganda.

 Despite its US and Russian roots, this WCF summit felt distinctly African.
-Indeed, the American presence was tiny, with notable exceptions – including Brian Brown, president of US-based International Organization of the Family (and global president of WCF).
+Indeed, the American presence was tiny, with notable exceptions – including Brian Brown, president of US-based International Organisation for the Family (and global president of WCF).
 He spoke of a “mission to unite organisations, families and individuals around the shared vision of the natural family”.

-Another American speaker, Sharon Slater, specifically encouraged Ghanaian participants to lobby national politicians to reject comprehensive sexuality education, and to further legislate for ‘parental rights’ to decide what children learn in school.
+Another American speaker, Sharon Slater, specifically encouraged Ghanaian participants to lobby national politicians to reject CSE, and to further legislate for “parental rights” to decide what children learn in school.
 Her husband and fellow activist Greg Slater argued that sexual and reproductive rights under international law are “fictitious”.

 The event's core message was that “strong families create strong nations”, and that Africa’s traditional values are under threat from outside forces.
-Speakers even blamed corruption and political mismanagement in Africa on family structures that deviate from ‘the natural order’ of God with two-parent households of married men and women and their many children.
+Speakers even blamed corruption and political mismanagement in Africa on family structures that deviate from ‘the natural order’ of God with two-parent households of a married man and woman and their many children.

-For their part, the women of the WCF summit chose a decidedly anti-feminist stance to support families led by men as the only possibility.
-Abena Asomaning Antwi, a supposed “gender advocate” made bold yet convoluted arguments that overcrowded prisons lead to homosexual activity with inmates “practically sleeping on top of each other”.
+For their part, the women of the WCF summit adopted a decidedly anti-feminist stance, to support families led by men as the only possibility.
+Abena Asomaning Antwi, a supposed “gender advocate”, made bold yet convoluted arguments that overcrowded prisons lead to homosexual activity with inmates “practically sleeping on top of each other”.

 Another speaker, Akech Aimba, spoke about the shame, regret and hatred towards God she said that women face after having abortions.
-A Nigerian activist, Theresa Okafor, warned us not to be manipulated by the UN language promoting “women’s empowerment” which she claimed risks turning women into heads of their families, at the expense of men.
+A Nigerian activist, Theresa Okafor, warned us not to be manipulated by the UN's language promoting “women’s empowerment”, which she claimed risks turning women into heads of their families, at the expense of men.

-In the conference’s final session, we heard again from Reverend Onwioduokit who presented a laundry list of bold and expansive actions to focus on over the next year – including establishing new organising structures for this movement across the continent, with competent and efficient legal teams to focus on court cases and constitutional challenges.
+In the conference’s final session, we heard again from Reverend Onwioduokit, who presented a laundry list of bold and expansive actions to focus on over the next year – including establishing new organising structures for the movement across the continent, with competent and efficient legal teams to focus on court cases and constitutional challenges.

 Other actions included testing “holistic sexual therapy systems to bring healing and comfort to Africans and other persons with LGBTQI disorders”.
 We must use all of our “spiritual weapons” to block the “LGBTQI propagandist onslaught” across the continent, she said, including via lobbying at the African Union.
 Each item was met with a chorus of “yeses” from her audience.

-One comment from the floor drove home the convening’s core message: a woman stood up to criticise the summit’s flyer, which depicted a woman, man and three children.
+One comment from the floor drove home the convention’s core message.
+A woman stood up to criticise the summit’s flyer, which depicted a woman, man and three children.
 Future promotional materials should show at least five children, she argued, to avoid giving the “wrong impression” that this movement “supports family planning”.
 Her comment was met with a mix of laughter and applause, and her suggestion was recorded and accepted.